funtoo/corenetwork/docs/index.rst

 .. _OpenRC: http://roy.marples.name/projects/openrc
 .. role:: change

-Funtoo Linux has its own core network configuration that differs somewhat from upstream network configuration systems used in `Gentoo Linux`_ and `OpenRC`_.
+Funtoo Linux has its own core network configuration system that differs somewhat from upstream network configuration systems used in `Gentoo Linux`_ and `OpenRC`_.
 Despite this difference, Funtoo Linux remains compatible with upstream `Gentoo Linux`_ and `OpenRC`_.

-In this document, I will explain the unique additions and changes to the Funtoo network configuration, why these changes were made, and how to use this system to configure your network.
+In this document, I will explain the unique additions and changes to the Funtoo network configuration and show you how to use this system to configure your network.

-I'll also explain how to use ``dhcpcd 5.x`` for managing network interfaces on DHCP-based networks, and will also cover *Wi-Fi* (IEEE 802.11) configuration and the OpenResolv framework.
+I'll also explain how to use ``dhcpcd 5.x`` for managing network interfaces on DHCP-based networks, and will also cover OpenRC stacked runlevel configuration, *Wi-Fi* (IEEE 802.11) configuration, and the OpenResolv framework, which is enabled in Funtoo Linux by default.

-Funtoo network configuration is quite functional but is also something that I periodically improve and enhance as Funtoo Linux progresses in its development.

 ..
-Important:: There is no need to use netif.d templates.
-You can use simple scripts to set up network.
-See the examples in /usr/share/doc/funtoo-netscripts-\*/
+Note:: The Funtoo network configuration system is quite functional but is also something that I periodically improve and enhance as Funtoo Linux progresses in its development.

 A Gentle Introduction to Funtoo Network Configuration
 =====================================================